Non-sedating Antihistamines - Index

 chronic idiopathic urticaria; seasonal and perennial allergic rhinitis

-• 2.5 mg once daily
+• 6 years to 11 years: 2.5 mg once daily

-fexofenadine (Children’s Allegra® Allergy suspension, generics)
+fexofenadine (Children’s Allegra Allergy suspension, generics)

 • **suspension – 30 mg/5 mL